simonhighfield/events-platform/README.md

 <br>

 You will require a google account.
 A guide on setting up the Google environment is available [here](https://developers.google.com/calendar/api/quickstart/js).
 Enable the API, configure the OAuth consent screen, and authorise credentials for a web application.
 The URL's you should authorise are http://localhost:5173/ (for local testing) and your production URL when available.
+The client ID for local host must be added to your .env file; the client ID for the hosted version must be entered on Render.
 Add the following tokens into .env:

     VITE_GOOGLE_CAL_API_KEY =
     VITE_GOOGLE_CAL_CLIENT_ID =